timowuttke/krunch/README.md

 ![krunch_logo](https://user-images.githubusercontent.com/47751895/235236895-9b07f0fe-351d-4ef1-8713-0d98888af5ce.svg)

+Containerized development setups have many advantages, but are often annoyingly cumbersome to configure.
+Krunch solves this problem by offering a one-step solution to create a Minikube-based local development setup.

-Krunch is an all-in-one solution for configuring a Minikube-based local development environment.
-It's especially useful if you want to transition away from Docker Desktop, have never worked with containers and Kubernetes before, or if you are looking for a uniform setup across your team.
-Either way, Krunch will get you started building docker images and deploying containers in no time!
+It does not matter if you want to transition away from Docker Desktop, have never worked with containers and Kubernetes before, or if you are looking for a uniform setup across your team.
+Krunch will get you started building Docker images and deploying containers in no time!

 ## Prerequisites
 - [minikube](https://minikube.sigs.k8s.io/docs/start/) is up and running